GenerGener/TelomereFinder/README.md

-# telomere-finder: a tool to identify putative telomeric and subtelomeric sequences from draft genome assemblies.
+# telomere-finder: a tool to identify putative telomeric and subtelomeric sequences from draft genome assemblies

 # telomere-finder tutorial